brucechapman/blips/README.md

 ## Environment

-This runs on MAC OS.
-Have not checked on linux yet.
+This runs on MAC-OS and Linux.

 ## Running